hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/678_37_tuesday_july_30.md

 All our past actions are really good, because they lead us to what we ultimately become.
 Of whom to beg?
 I am the real existence, and all else is a dream save as it is I. I am the whole ocean; do not call the little wave you have made "I"; know it for nothing but a wave.
-Satya kâma (lover of truth) heard the inner voice telling him, "You are the infinite, the universal is in you.
+Satya kāma (lover of truth) heard the inner voice telling him, "You are the infinite, the universal is in you.
 Control yourself and listen to the voice of your true Self."